JnyJny/busylight/docs/devices/embrava.md

 function.

 I cannot say for sure that the tone identified by music value 0 on the BlyncLight Plus is intended, it is very harsh.
+It's possible that it is an unaccounted for state.

 Oddly, it appears the latency in writes to the BlyncLight and BlyncLight Plus are different.
 If both lights are set to update free